 Helping an Aging Community: Social and Cognitive Support for Seniors

-This experiential learning opportunity provides a hands-on experience, working side-by-side with elderly individuals at the Keswick Multi-care Center and the Roland Park Place.
+This experiential learning opportunity provides a hands-on experience, working side-by-side with elderly individuals at the Roland Park Place.
 Students will have a chance to interact with residents that have both short-term and long-term cognitive and physical impairments.
 The residents typically live on the premises but may also be participating in a daytime care only program.
 Students will interact with the residents in various enriching ways in order to develop a better understanding of how our mind and body ages with time.
 Students will gain hands-on experience working with residents with dementia, Alzheimer’s and other cognitive impairments that effect the body and the brain.
 Four students per semester.
-Students MUST attend a mandatory orientation and a mandatory exit session to be held onsite (Day/Time TBD).
+Students MUST attend a mandatory orientation and a mandatory exit session (see Special Section Web notes for dates/times).
 Students are required to provide a written description of their experiences and to discuss their experiences at the exit session.
+Background check required.

 Time Commitment: 2-3 hours a week for the entire semester.
-Must provide medical immunization records to include flu shot and PPD (tuberculosis).
+Must provide medical immunization records to include flu shot, COVID-19 and PPD (tuberculosis).

 Transportation will be provided by the JHMI shuttle.

 I’m happy that I was able to provide social support and assistance to the elderly, as well as learn a few things about the personal/past lives of the residents.
-The community as a whole (staff and residents) were all welcoming and the volunteer coordinator was very helpful in guiding me through the typical morning activities.Kenneth Egbuji
+The community as a whole (staff and residents) were all welcoming and the volunteer coordinator was very helpful in guiding me through the typical morning activities.Kenneth, Class of 2020

 All of the residents I interacted with had vibrant personalities, even more so than I was expecting, which was a pleasant surprise for me!
 It made it incredibly easy to strike up a conversation over a game of bingo on Fridays that ended up being more enjoyable than the game itself.
-Yes; you could certainly tell that these individuals were not in perfect health, neither physically nor mentally, but that was a barrier that could be easily overcome as long as you were willing to be patient and be intentional.Chris Bedell
+Yes; you could certainly tell that these individuals were not in perfect health, neither physically nor mentally, but that was a barrier that could be easily overcome as long as you were willing to be patient and be intentional.Chris, Class of 2022

 Making Neuroscience Fun